And I just, I mean, when you hear this, dig deep to find your gut reaction.

 If you could round all those folks up tomorrow and put them back over the border, you'd have a big hole in your workforce.

-It it is uh not an easy uh simple proposition.
+It is not an easy, simple proposition.

-If it was it would have been solved a long time ago.
+If it was, it would have been solved a long time ago.

 We need to get started.